NYCPlanning/gis-lion-archive/README.md

 1. Open the script in any integrated development environment (PyCharm is suggested)

 2. Ensure that your IDE is set to be utilizing the default version of Python 2 that comes with ArcGIS as its interpreter for this script.
 This particular python distribution is required for its metadata functionality

+3. Ensure that all paths listed in configuration file are still valid

 3. Run the script, the script will distribute LION Production files to the Archive SDE and re-source LION / District layer files on the M drive.